Benjination/ESOBuilder/data/README.md

 ## Adding New Skills

-### For Existing Classes (Dragonknight, Sorcerer, Nightblade)
+### For Existing Classes
 Edit the respective `*-skills.ts` file and add to the appropriate skill line array.

-### For New Classes (Templar, Warden, Necromancer, Arcanist)
+### For New Classes or Skill Lines
-1. Create a new `classname-skills.ts` file
+1. Create a new `classname-skills.ts` file following the existing pattern
-2. Follow the pattern from existing skill files
-3. Update `placeholder-skills.ts` to import real skills
-4. Update `classes.ts` imports
+2. Update import statements in `classes.ts` and other relevant files
+3. Ensure proper export structure with all three skill lines

 ### Skill Definition Template
 ```typescript